insin/poker-league/README.rst

 Requirements & design discussion: http://www.rllmukforum.com/index.php?/topic/262021-spreadsheet-help-to-build-a-league-table

-Always looking for good ideas for single-page apps in the absence of my own and this jumped out at me, as there are a small numbers of entities and pages, but a decent amount of complexity.
+Always looking for good ideas for single-page apps in the absence of my own and this jumped out at me, as there are a small number of entities and pages, but a decent amount of complexity.

 Implementing it in a very naive way first with very few libs (mostly just